Understandably there is a lot of confusion and fear about if and

 mental ill-health or not.

-employer’s behalf either.
-So an employer cannot refer an applicant
+either.
+So an employer cannot refer an applicant to an occupational

-to an occupational health practitioner or ask applicants to fill in
+health practitioner or ask applicants to fill in a questionnaire

-has been included in a pool of successful applicants) except in
+in a pool of successful applicants) except in very limited

-very limited circumstances.
-Please see the guides produced by
+circumstances.
+Please see the guides produced by the Equality

 Yes to questions on health and disability once a job offer has

-candidates.
-At that stage, the employer could make sure that an
+stage, the employer could make sure that an applicant’s health or

-are reasonable adjustments that would enable the employee to do the
+adjustments that would enable the employee to do the job.

-Equality and Human Rights Commission (EHRC) have produced short
+Rights Commission (EHRC) have produced short guides for employers

 The Equality and Human Rights